 Following on from my previous entry on Rob Bell’s overview of the Bible, and a bit of a Facebook storm that erupted around my recommendation, here is another blog from Rachel Held Evans that warns us to be careful of how we interpret and defend Scripture.
+You should be hearing this in your church, but I bet you won’t.

 The Bible was ‘Clear’